-While “ideal” beauty continues to change, one-thing remains constant—facial symmetry is key to perceived beauty.
-“Even though the ideals of beauty have changed over time, perfect proportion is the underlying theme,” says Montreal plastic surgeon Arthur Swift, MD.
+While “ideal” beauty continues to change, one-thing remains constant—symmetry is key to perceived beauty.
+“Even though the ideals of beauty have changed over time, perfect proportion is the underlying theme,” says Montreal plastic surgeon Arthur Swift, MD, underlining the importance of balance found in a perfect symmetrical face.

-Yup, there’s no denying it: Perfect facial symmetry is an important factor when it comes to physical beauty.
+There’s no denying it: Symmetry is an important factor when it comes to physical beauty.
 Science has attested on numerous occasions that our beauty increases when facial symmetry is increased, and decreases when symmetry is decreased, in individual faces.
 Why is this?
 Evolution.
 Research supports the claim that facial symmetry indicates a better coping system for environmental factors, which implies worthiness for mating.
 Basically, though we might not realize it off the bat, we’re more attracted to faces that are symmetrical.
-And if you look at the laundry list of gorgeous celebrities boasting perfect symmetry, you can see we have idealized facial proportions for quite some time.
+And if you look at the laundry list of gorgeous celebrities boasting astonishing symmetry, you can see we have idealized facial proportions for quite some time.

 With her perfectly balanced oval-shaped face and slim nose that points upward, Grace Kelly was considered the epitome of natural beauty.
 Click through the rest of this gallery to see which stars’ faces throughout history, and into today, have determined what we find beautiful.

-Marilyn Monroe, arguably one of the most beautiful women of the silver screen, had big eyes, smooth skin and symmetrical features.
-She was the epitome of femininity.
+Marilyn Monroe, arguably one of the most beautiful women of the silver screen, had big eyes, smooth skin and nearly perfectly symmetrical features.
+She was practically a portrait.

 If your facial features aren’t proportionate, they could give way to a less feminine and less attractive look than you desire.
-While it’s these imperfections that make us unique (famous mole anyone?), surgery is an option for those who are extremely bothered by their features and looking to make a difference.
-Making just a few minor tweaks can change the whole dynamic of your face.
+While it’s these asymmetric features that make us unique (famous mole anyone?), cosmetic surgery is an option for those who are looking achieve symmetry.
+Making just a few minor tweaks can dramatically shift how symmetrical your features are.

-Having bigger features also determines a face’s perceived attractiveness.
+Having bigger features also determines someone’s perceived attractiveness.
 Model Twiggy set the standard for this with her oval-shaped face, wide eyes, long nose and full lips.
+Her eyes are asymmetrical in shape, proving that perfection isn’t necessarily all there is to beauty.
+People are built of different features that are attractive in combination through symmetry and differences.

 To enhance the size of the eyes, you can manipulate the brows.
 A browlift can reposition eyebrows that are too low and bring them back to a more natural point.
 Most browlifts are performed to correct brows that are too low—brows that are naturally too high are a rare occurrence).
 By lifting just the tail end of the brow, the brows are elevated ever so slightly, which leads to a sexier shape and look.
 The procedure, which can give more of an arch, may also fix eyebrows that are asymmetrical.

-The ideal cheeks should be oval-shaped and plump, sit high on the face and taper inward, like Christie Brinkley’s.
-When the cheeks are flat and lack definition, they can cause the face to look masculine.
-Simply adding volume gives them more definition and a more feminine appearance.
+Youthful cheeks are typically oval-shaped and plump, sit high on the face and taper inward, like Christie Brinkley’s.
+When the cheeks are flat and lack definition, they can cause the face to look masculine or aged prematurely.
+Simply adding volume gives them more definition and can contribute to facial symmetry.

 Fillers are a good way of test-driving what your cheeks could look like if fat or implants were to be used, according to La Jolla, CA, plastic surgeon Robert Singer, MD.
 Placing Sculptra Aesthetic in the upper area of the cheek adds fullness and can also lift the area below the cheeks, which may be flat.
 “By lifting the cheeks, other features are subtly lifted, too, like the corners of the mouth and jawline, which gives a nicer contour,” says Los Angeles dermatologist Rebecca Fitzgerald, MD.
 Radiesse, Juvéderm and Artefill can also be used to achieve similar results, but be aware that Artefill treatment is permanent.